jessicarush/javascript-notes/objects.md

 user.greeting();  // Hello Jessica
 ```

 We should also demonstrate what this looks like for constructor functions, classes, and factory functions.
-Keep in mind that you can't add a new method to a factory function after the fact, unless you reassign the whole function.
+Keep in mind that you can't add a new method to a factory function after the fact, unless you reassign the whole function...

-CONSTRUCTOR FUNCTION:
+### Adding a method to a constructor function

 ```javascript
 function Person(first, age, admin) {
   this.firstname = first;